WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 #### `wp-interactive`

 The `wp-interactive` directive "activates" the interactivity for the DOM element and its children through the Interactivity API (directives and store).
-It includes the a namespace to reference a specific store.
+It includes a namespace to reference a specific store.

 ```html
 <!-- Let's make this element and its children interactive and set the namespace -->